Master of Arts in Ministry

-- Online Format: There are three online courses available with no on-campus meeting required.
+- Online Format: There are some online courses available with no on-campus meeting required.
 There are plans to develop other online courses in the future.

 |Philosophy of Ministry:||To present the theory and practical instruction related to the conducting of church ministries from a conservative, fundamentalist Christian perspective.|